Lost Children Archive: Translation

 The novel was translated into Spanish by Luiselli and Daniel Saldaña París with the title Desierto sonoro.
 It was released in e-book format by Vintage Español, an imprint of Knopf Doubleday, in September 2019 and in paperback format in October 2019.

 Awards and nominations

+The book was named one of the top ten books of 2019 by The New York Times Book Review.
+It was a finalist for the 2019 National Book Critics Circle Award for Fiction.